IamStephan/cycleworx-v2/content/sections/1-Services.en.md

 ---
 anchor: "Services"
 header: "Our Services"
-subheader: "Cycleworx is your one-stop-shop for your bicycle."
+subheader: "Cycleworx Langebaan is your one-stop-shop for your bicycle."
 services: [
   {
     iconName: "ShoppingCartIcon",
     header: "Retail",
     content: "From bicycle accessories to globally recognized bicycles, we have it all.
-Cycleworx can assist you in all your bicycle related purchases."
+Cycleworx Langebaan can assist you in all your bicycle related purchases."
   },
   {
     iconName: "WorkshopIcon",